 You may be able to avoid owing tax on your class up front, if you use Harvard’s Graduate Credit TAP Form to make a short informal argument that your course is job-related in the “Job-Relatedness Attestation” section of the form.

-- MAKING A CASE FOR JOB-RELATEDNESS: In order for a course to be considered “job-related,” it does not need to be related to your core job duties, it just needs to be related to some aspect of your job.
-For example, if you are a faculty assistant and you are taking a class in web design, that class may not related to your core duties.
+- MAKING A CASE FOR JOB-RELATEDNESS: In order for a course to be considered “job-related,” it does not need to be related to your core job duties, it just needs to be related to an important aspect of your job.
+For example, if you are a faculty assistant and you are taking a class in web design, that class may not be related to your core duties.
 However, it may provide useful skills to help you maintain the website that you update regularly for one of your faculty members — and that is where you could focus your job-relatedness argument on the form.
-Another example: if you are an executive education program coordinator and you are taking a writing course, this class is may not related to your core duties, but it may assist you in writing the monthly newsletter updates on program alumni that you sometimes contribute to the department newsletter.
+Another example: if you are an executive education program coordinator and you are taking a writing course, this class may not be directly related to your core duty as a program coordinator, but it may assist you in writing the monthly newsletter updates on program alumni that you regularly contribute to the department newsletter.
 If you are in a degree program, you should consider how the job-relatedness standard applies to each individual course.
 For example, if you are doing a degree in psychology, you may not be able to make the case that every course you take for your program can help you in your current job, but you may be able to make a case that some of your courses could help you in your current job.

-The HUCTW office will try to answer your questions about the new TAP tax changes as best we can, however please note that this new TAP tax withholding is a Harvard Benefits Office program (created, overseen, and enforced by the Harvard Benefits Office).
-So, if you would like definitive confirmation about deadlines, requirements, taxes-owed, etc, you should contact that Harvard Benefits Office (617-496-4001, email@example.com) or the company they pay to process the TAP forms, Benefit Strategies.
+The HUCTW office will try to answer your questions about the new TAP tax changes as best we can, however please note that this TAP tax withholding policy is mandated and overseen by the Harvard Benefits Office.
+Specifically, if you have questions about the status of your TAP form (which you fill out when you enroll in classes), you should contact that Harvard Benefits Office (617-496-4001, firstname.lastname@example.org) or the company they pay to process the TAP forms, Benefit Strategies.